“We are behind, is where I see us right now. I just pray the damage isn’t irreparable.”–Tammie Creed

 Q.) Where were you born?

-Q.) How long have you been active in the community you serve?
+Q.) How long have you been active in politics?

-Q.) What is the best investment yo have ever made?
+Q.) What is the best investment you’ve ever made?

 Q.) Why is the word abbreviation such a long word?